 Address: Spijkerkade 10, 1021 JS Amsterdam, Netherlands (map)

-The best bottle shops in Amsterdam
+The Best Bottle Shops in Amsterdam

-De Bierkoning has been open for over 30 years, offering one the largest selections of bottles in Amsterdam (they claim to have over 2000 bottles!).
+De Bierkoning has been open for over 30 years, offering one of the largest selections of bottles in Amsterdam (they claim to have over 2000 bottles!).
 In addition to being a great bottle shop, they also have plenty of glassware for sale.
 This is the place to go if you want some beer to take home or if you’re staying in a place with a fridge.

 Address: Paleisstraat 125, 1012 ZL Amsterdam, Netherlands (map)